 I guess to those who watched Jesus be crucified, knowing what a good man He was, they could not believe that God would allow His crucifixion.
 So many good and beautiful souls throughout history seem to have died and suffered innocently in so many ways.
 Yet God allows it.
 He allowed the Holocaust, and various kinds of atrocities against humankind still continue to this day.
 I also hear the words: "How many times should we forgive them, Jesus?" said Peter.
 "Seven times?"
 Jesus said, "I tell you Peter, not seven times, but seventy times seven."

 Jesus' other words of truth I have heard often for years, "Turn the other cheek."
 Love often is simply doing just that and not retaliation.
 Revenge is never right.
 Revenge only leads toward more hatred.
 I look forward to the day when all misunderstandings are understood in the light of God's higher love.
 That day is coming.
-If you can take 23 minutes more of your time, watch my teaching called "The Vision," I hope you would find new hope for tomorrow.
+If you can take 23 minutes more of your time, watch my teaching called "A Vision of the New World to Come," I hope you would find new hope for tomorrow.